Swollen feet and ankles are a common problem that will affect most of us at some point in our lives.

-Most of the time, it is not serious and will resolve quickly, but sometimes it can be a sign of a serious health problem that requires medical attention.
+Most of the time, foot swelling is not serious and will resolve quickly, but sometimes it can be a sign of a serious health problem that requires medical attention.

-Here, we will look at the most common causes of swollen feet and ankles, the different types of swelling, how to tell if foot swelling is serious and then go on to look at the best swollen foot treatment options.
+Here, we will look at the ten most common causes of swollen feet and ankles, the different types of swelling, how to tell if foot swelling is serious and then go on to look at the best swollen foot treatment options.

 which is usually fairly localized and will only affect one leg.
 Swollen feet and ankles may develop suddenly or gradually depending on